 A National Sporting Organisation may agree to the Rules by incorporating them by reference into its governing documents, constitution, Rules or anti-doping policies so that the Rules form part of the rules of the National Sporting Organisation and govern the rights and obligations of all Persons who are subject to the rules of the National Sporting Organisation.
 A National Sporting Organisation may also adopt the Rules as its anti-doping policy or Anti-Doping Rules.

-All Persons to whom the Rules apply will recognise and accept the authority and responsibility of DFSNZ to enforce these Rules, including any Consequences for the breach thereof, and to the jurisdiction of the hearing panels specified in Rule 8.
+All Persons to whom the Rules apply will recognise and accept the authority and responsibility of the Commission to enforce these Rules, including any Consequences for the breach thereof, and to the jurisdiction of the hearing panels specified in Rule 8.

 By agreeing to the Rules, National Sporting Organisations:

-recognise and accept the authority and responsibility of DFSNZ as the sole National Anti-Doping Organisation in New Zealand for implementing the Code; and
+recognise and accept the authority and responsibility of the Commission as the sole National Anti-Doping Organisation in New Zealand for implementing the Code; and

-authorise DFSNZ to carry out Doping Control, to investigate anti- doping rule violations under the Rules and to present evidence in support of anti-doping rule violations before the Sports Tribunal or an NSO Anti-Doping Tribunal.
+authorise the Commission to carry out Doping Control, to investigate anti- doping rule violations under the Rules and to present evidence in support of anti-doping rule violations before the Sports Tribunal or an NSO Anti-Doping Tribunal.

 A National Sporting Organisation that has agreed to the Rules will take all reasonable steps to ensure that any Person who wishes to take part in any Event, Competition or activity organised or authorised by it who is not a member of the National Sporting Organisation or who has not otherwise agreed to be bound by the Rules, agrees to be bound by the Rules.

-A National Sporting Organisation that has agreed to the Rules must ensure that any Person who is not a member of the National Sporting Organisation but who wishes to participate in International Events or Events organised, sanctioned or authorised by the National Sporting Organisation and who fulfils, or would otherwise fulfil, the requirements to be part of DFSNZ’s Registered Testing Pool, becomes either a member of the National Sporting Organisation and/or agrees to make themselves available for Testing, at least twelve months before participating in any International Event or in any Event.
+A National Sporting Organisation that has agreed to the Rules must ensure that any Person who is not a member of the National Sporting Organisation but who wishes to participate in International Events or Events organised, sanctioned or authorised by the National Sporting Organisation and who fulfils, or would otherwise fulfil, the requirements to be part of the Commission’s Registered Testing Pool, becomes either a member of the National Sporting Organisation and/or agrees to make themselves available for Testing, at least twelve months before participating in any International Event or in any Event.

-Nothing in the Rules shall be interpreted as limiting the functions of DFSNZ under the Act and its obligations as a Signatory to the Code.
-Nothing in the Rules prevents DFSNZ from collecting Samples from Athletes and arranging for Testing and reporting of the results of Testing or undertaking any other anti- doping activity or investigation in accordance with any agreement or arrangement with any other Anti-Doping Organisation, International Federation, Signatory to the Code or any National Sporting Organisation which has not agreed to the Rules, or in accordance with any obligation under the Act or Code.
+Nothing in the Rules shall be interpreted as limiting the functions of the Commission under the Act and its obligations as a Signatory to the Code.
+Nothing in the Rules prevents the Commission from collecting Samples from Athletes and arranging for Testing and reporting of the results of Testing or undertaking any other anti- doping activity or investigation in accordance with any agreement or arrangement with any other Anti-Doping Organisation, International Federation, Signatory to the Code or any National Sporting Organisation which has not agreed to the Rules, or in accordance with any obligation under the Act or Code.

-DFSNZ will encourage and assist National Sporting Organisations to agree to the Rules, and will encourage all Participants and Persons to agree to take part in sport on the basis of the Rules.
+The Commission will encourage and assist National Sporting Organisations to agree to the Rules, and will encourage all Participants and Persons to agree to take part in sport on the basis of the Rules.

 Where a National Sporting Organisation is a member of an International Federation and is bound by the Rules and the Anti-Doping Rules of the International Federation and there is a conflict or inconsistency between the Rules and the Anti-Doping Rules of the International Federation, the International Federation’s Anti-Doping Rules will prevail.